mlgym/mlgym/README.md

 ## Usage

 We provide an easy-to-use and a detailed walkthrough of an example that lets you run a MLgym [experiment setup](https://github.com/le1nux/mlgym/tree/master/example/grid_search_example).
-Follow the sequential execution commands to seamlessly initiate and monitor the experiment.
+Follow the execution commands to seamlessly initiate and monitor the experiment.

 For running the experiments we first need to setup the MLboard logging environment, i.e., the websocket service and the RESTful webservice.